PrabhjotKaurGosal/CV/README.md

 * 08/15/23 - Invited to a podcast to discuss AI
   * [The Truth about AI with Prabhjot Kaur](https://www.youtube.com/watch?v=hLM2Wx8Df28)
 * 12/02/22 - Presented a poster [Autonomous mobile robot for indoor enhanced living](https://ieeexplore.ieee.org/abstract/document/9996796) at the 2022 IEEE/ACM 7th Symposium on Edge Computing (SEC).
 Bellevue, Washington.
 December, 2022.
-* 11/18/22 - Presented a rsearch paper [Fall Detection from Audios with Audio Transformers](https://www.sciencedirect.com/science/article/abs/pii/S2352648322000745) at the 2022 International Conference on Connected Health: Applications, Systems and Engineering
+* 11/18/22 - Presented a research paper [Fall Detection from Audios with Audio Transformers](https://www.sciencedirect.com/science/article/abs/pii/S2352648322000745) at the 2022 International Conference on Connected Health: Applications, Systems and Engineering
 Technologies (CHASE).
 Virginia.
 November, 2022.
 * 4/30/22 - Presented a reserach paper [Simulators for Mobile Social Robots: State-of-the-Art and Challenges](https://ieeexplore.ieee.org/abstract/document/9844905) at the 2022 Fifth International Conference on Connected and Autonomous Driving
 (MetroCAD).
 Detroit, Michigan.
 April, 2022.